 In terms of the type of insurance available, bikes are similar to cars.

-Fully Comprehensive bike insurance is generally the most expensive option but covers the rider for damage to their bike as well as other vehicles involved in an accident.
-It will also cover liabilities for injuries caused to a third party.
+Fully comprehensive bike insurance is generally the most expensive option but covers the rider for damage to their bike as well as other vehicles involved in an accident.

-Third Party, Fire and Theft bike insurance covers you against damage or injury to another person or vehicle but not your own bike.
+Third party, fire and theft covers you against damage or injury to another person or vehicle but not your own bike.
 And, as the name suggests, it also covers against fire damage or theft of your bike.